Here’s how to send a quick, affordable and secure money transfer to Singapore.

 |Processing time||1-3 business days||10 minutes|

 |Amount received (in SGD)||1,410 SGD||1,390 SGD|

-As you can see, while the first transfer option is much slower, it allows Anna to save USD $12 in fees and transfer an extra SGD $20.
+As you can see, while the first transfer option is much slower, it allows Anna to save $12 in fees and transfer an extra $20 SGD.

 How to compare transfer companies when transferring money to Singapore

 - Fees.
-Fees can vary substantially and have a huge impact on the cost of your transaction, while some companies will waive fees when you transfer more than a set amount.
+Fees can vary substantially and have a huge impact on the cost of your transaction, while some companies will waive their fee when you transfer more than a set amount.

 - Transfer methods.
-Transfers are usually lodged online or by visiting a branch, but some providers will also offer phone transfers or the option to lodge a transfer from a mobile app.
+Transfers are usually made online or by visiting a branch, but some providers will also offer phone transfers or the option to make a transfer from a mobile app.

 - Turnaround time.
 Processing times range from a few minutes to a few days or more, so make sure to check how long each company takes to process transfers.

 - Minimum transfer amount.
 If the company sets a minimum transfer limit, check to see whether this is likely to be higher than your transfer amount.

 - Pickup methods.
 Can the funds be picked up from a transfer agent, or will they be deposited into your recipient’s bank account?